Perspective | Now is the perfect time to rethink your wardrobe, with an eye toward sustainability

 If you have something that is new or in very good condition, consider consigning it online or at a local shop.
 There are several popular, user-friendly online consignment options, including ThredUp, the RealReal and Poshmark, but if you would like to support a local, small business, find a consignment shop in your community.

 Companies are increasingly offering programs that make it easy to recycle your old clothing.
-Nordstrom offers clothing drop-offs in some of its stores and accepts items through the mail, Madewell takes old jeans that are then recycled, and Patagonia welcomes its old products that have been mailed in; many more retailers offer similar services.
+Nordstrom has clothing drop-offs in some of its stores and accepts items through the mail.
+Madewell takes old jeans to recycle them.
+And Patagonia welcomes its old products that have been mailed in.
+Many more retailers offer similar services.
 Check a company’s website for additional information.

 If you don’t want to consign, and the items you’re discarding can’t be recycled by a retailer — but they’re still in good condition — donate them to a community charity.
 Don’t let the option of donating be an excuse to keep overbuying, though.
 Even donation centers are overwhelmed and are struggling to process all the incoming clothing.